Here’s How Your Trade Bilibili Inc. (BILI) Aggressively Right Now

 BILI’s Market Performance

-BILI stocks went up by 5.50% for the week, with a monthly drop of -26.00% and a quarterly performance of 49.27%, while its annual performance rate touched 411.33%.
-The volatility ratio for the week stands at 6.81% while the volatility levels for the past 30 days are set at 9.11% for Bilibili Inc..
-The simple moving average for the period of the last 20 days is -10.57% for BILI stocks with a simple moving average of 65.80% for the last 200 days.
+BILI stocks went down by -4.27% for the week, with a monthly drop of -25.57% and a quarterly performance of 30.04%, while its annual performance rate touched 429.37%.
+The volatility ratio for the week stands at 5.96% while the volatility levels for the past 30 days are set at 8.96% for Bilibili Inc..
+The simple moving average for the period of the last 20 days is -10.70% for BILI stocks with a simple moving average of 52.94% for the last 200 days.

 Analysts’ Opinion of BILI